mystery-house/django-busker/README.rst

 Batch
 -----

-Batches automatically generate batches unique codes for a given DownloadableWork.
+Batches automatically generate batches of unique codes for a given DownloadableWork.
 Note the 'export csv' option in the Batch admin view.

 DownloadCode
 ------------